-Mark Lynas, one of the driving forces behind RePlanet, tells the story of RePlanet, looking back at our history and looking ahead to a green and prosperous planet.
+Mark Lynas, one of the driving forces behind WePlanet, tells the story of WePlanet, looking back at our history and looking ahead to a green and prosperous planet.

 During the last fifty years, CO2 levels in the atmosphere have climbed from 325 to nearly 420 parts per million.
 The temperature of the planet has increased by half a degree.
 Sea levels have risen by over five centimetres.
 More than 400 million hectares of tropical forest have been lost worldwide – that’s more than the entire land mass of India.
 Across the globe, mammals, birds, fish, amphibians and reptiles have lost two-thirds of their wild populations since 1970.